 Thomas Aquinas College offers a number of student services including health service.
-Thomas Aquinas College also offers campus safety and security services like lighted pathways/sidewalks and controlled dormitory access (key, security card, etc).
-Of the students at Thomas Aquinas College, 18 percent have cars on campus.
-Alcohol is permitted for students of legal age at Thomas Aquinas College.
+Of the students at Thomas Aquinas College, 13 percent have cars on campus.
+Alcohol is not permitted for students of legal age at Thomas Aquinas College.

 |Health insurance offered||No|

 Paying for School

 At Thomas Aquinas College, 80.8 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $15,498.